phi-core/phi-core.github.io/README.md

 Once the design is agreed the team will plan and allocate appropriate resources, undertake the bioinformatics processing, analyse the data and results, and communicate these to the research project team.

-**3 Tiered Service/Collaboration Model**
+**Three Tiered Service/Collaboration Model**
 1. Fee-for-Service
 2. Basic Collaboration
 3. Full Collaboration

 **Costing**
-We run the
+We run the Core under a mixture of grant

-Internal NIHR BRC funded academic projects are fully subsidised by our BRC.
+Internal NIHR SLAM BRC/U funded academic projects are fully subsidised by our BRC.

 ## Open Access
 All researchers supported by BRC/U, and / or publishing work supported by BRC/U, should be aware of NIHR policy on open access.
 NIHR has also produced a guidance document to explain the implications of the above policy to the NIHR Infrastructure.